H e a d of A t h e n a f r o m O l y m p i a

 She was helmeted and carried shield and aegis.

-Apparently from a votive group including a fight, perhaps a Hercules
+Apparently from a votive group including a fight, perhaps a Hercules adventure, of which some scraps survive.

 490 BCE, Height 0.22 m